chinmay9mahajan/SuperstoreProject/README.md

 - `ExecutiveDashboard.pbix`: High-level KPIs and summary visuals
 - `SalesPerformanceDeepDive.pbix`: Detailed sales trends by product, region, segment
+- `CustomerAnalysis.pbix`: Uses RFM segmentation to present a clear picture of customer behavior and value

 Both connect to your cleaned sales data and/or SQL-prepared views for flexible, business-ready analysis.